magepages/mpdocs/docs/facebook-plugin/index.md

 ![facebook plugin 13](https://i.imgur.com/YAQMaxu.png)

-Facebook URL
+- **Facebook URL**:
-Enter the URL of the Facebook page you want to advertise Only show Facebook pages to public
+  - Enter the URL of the Facebook page you want to advertise
-Tabs
+  - Only show Facebook pages in the public mode

+- **Tabs**:
-Select the tabs displayed on the Facebook page
+  - Select the tabs displayed on the Facebook page
-You can choose from three tabs: Timeline, Event, Messages The default is the Timeline tab
+  - You can choose from three tabs: Timeline, Event, Messages
-Width
+  - The default is the Timeline tab

+- **Width**:
-Enter the width of the Facebook page display frame
+  - Enter the width of the Facebook page display frame
-The default width for frames is 340px
+  - The default width for frames is 340px
-Minimum width is 180px, maximum width is 500px
+  - Minimum width is 180px, maximum width is 500px

-Cao
+- **Height**:
-Enter the length of the Facebook page display frame The default is 500px
+  - Enter the length of the Facebook page display frame
-Hide cover photo
+  - The default is 500px
+  - The minimum length is 70px

+- **Hide cover photo**:
-Select Yes to hide the cover of the Facebook page
+  - Select Yes to hide the cover of the Facebook page
-The default is No
+  - The default is No

-Show profile photo: Select Yes to display a friend's avatar when friends like Facebook Select Yes to hide the call-to-action button on the Facebook page (if this call-to-action button is available on the page).
-For example, on the Facebook page there is a button: Book Now, Call Now, Send Email ... then these buttons will be hidden if configured.
+- **Show profile photo**: Select Yes to display a friend's avatar when friends like Facebook page
+- **Hide the custom Call To Action**: Select Yes to hide the call-to-action button on the Facebook page (if this call-to-action button is available on the page).
+For example, on the Facebook page there is the buttons: Book Now, Call Now, Send Email, etc, then these buttons will be hidden if `Hide the custom call to action = Yes`

-Small header
+- **Small header**:
-Select Yes to display the small header
+  - Select Yes to display the header with the small size
-The call-to-action button will be hidden
+  - The call-to-action button will be hidden

-Adapt Width
+- **Adapt Width**:
-Select Yes to automatically adjust the width of the Facebook display frame accordingly The default is Yes
+  - Select Yes to automatically adjust the width of the Facebook display frame accordingly
+  - The default is Yes

 ## 3. Frontend
 ### 3.1.
 The display of the Facebook page